 - What’s their area of expertise?

-Some of the great mentors and coaches I know don’t have a formal qualification but what they do have is an expertise in a specific area which helps make a real difference to the people to work with.
-Find someone who expertise fills a skills gap in your support network; someone that really inspires you and has a different way of seeing things.
+Some of the great mentors and coaches I know don’t have a formal qualification but what they do have is expertise in a specific area which helps make a real difference to the people to work with.
+Find someone whose expertise fills a skills gap in your support network; someone that really inspires you and has a different way of seeing things.
 What specialist skills, perspective, experience does your mentor bring to the table?

 - Do you need a coach or mentor?